MERNStars/Docs/readme.md

 Below each user story, we have generated technical functions, features, and components that are required to meet the definition of done for each user story.

 In kanban style, these user stories will populate our backlog and become one unit of work for a member of the team to complete during the build phase.

+The user stories were developed through a series of questions and surveys sent to our client, the director of weExplore.

 ### Administration User Persona
 **Role:** Administration, Manager of weExplore